City of Boerne v. Flores

 City of Boerne v.
 Flores, 521 U.S. 507 (1997), was a landmark decision of the Supreme Court of the United States concerning the scope of Congress's power of enforcement under Section 5 of the Fourteenth Amendment.
 The case also had a significant impact on historic preservation.

+In this case, the Court enjoined enforcement of the Religious Freedom Restoration Act (RFRA), as it applied to the states, stating the statute was an unconstitutional use of Congress's enforcement powers.
+Legal scholars have criticized this case stating that, "Without RFRA, questions of religious freedom will be decided in different ways in different states, and even for different religious groups."
+Scholars also stated that, "This places smaller religions at a relative disadvantage- a situation inconsistent with the governing ideal of the Fourteenth Amendment."

 Facts

 The basis for dispute arose when the Catholic Archbishop of San Antonio, Patrick Flores, applied for a building permit to enlarge the 1923 mission-style St. Peter's Church in Boerne, Texas, which was originally built by German residents.
-The building was located in a historic district and considered a contributing property.
-Local zoning authorities denied the permit, citing an ordinance governing additions and new construction in a historic district.
+The building was located in an historic district and was considered a contributing property.
+Local zoning authorities denied the permit, citing an ordinance governing additions and new construction in an historic district.
 The archbishop brought suit, challenging the ruling under the Religious Freedom Restoration Act (RFRA) of 1993.
 Flores argued that the Boerne, Texas, congregation had outgrown the existing structure, rendering the ruling a substantial burden on the free exercise of religion without a compelling state interest.

 Religious Freedom Restoration Act

 RFRA had been crafted as a direct response to the Supreme Court's decision in Employment Division v.
 Smith, when the Court had upheld, against a First Amendment challenge, an Oregon law criminalizing peyote use, which was used in Native American religious rituals.
-The State of Oregon won on the basis that the drug laws were "non-discriminatory laws of general applicability."
+The State of Oregon won on the basis that the drug laws were "non-discriminatory laws of general applicability".

 Religious groups became concerned that this case would be cited as precedent for further regulation of common religious practices and lobbied Congress for legislative protection.
 RFRA provided a strict scrutiny standard, requiring narrowly tailored regulation serving a compelling government interest in any case substantially burdening the free exercise of religion, regardless of the intent and general applicability of the law.

 The RFRA applies to all laws passed by Congress prior to its enactment and to all future laws that are not explicitly exempted.
-(42 U.S. Code § 2000bb–3) Congress' power to do so was not challenged.
-Congress also applied the law to state and local governments, the City of Boerne in this case, relying on the Fourteenth Amendment, particularly Section 5: "The Congress shall have power to enforce, by appropriate legislation, the provisions of this article."
+(42 U.S. Code § 2000bb–3) Congress's power to do so was not challenged.
+Congress also applied the law to state and local governments - in this case, the City of Boerne - relying on the Fourteenth Amendment, particularly Section 5: "The Congress shall have power to enforce, by appropriate legislation, the provisions of this article."